Great Zimbabwe: Local perspectives

 Local narratives, despite each clan claiming the site of Great Zimbabwe, are very similar in lamenting both the European antiquarians and the professional archaeologists for desecrating and appropriating a sacred site.
 They hold the government responsible for the "silence" and "closure" of Great Zimbabwe due to their refusal to "acknowledge the ownership and control of the site by the ancestors and Mwari".

+For many local communities, Great Zimbabwe is not just seen as an "abandoned" or historical relic, but as a living cultural landscape that is tied to their spiritual and economic livelihoods.
+However, some researchers note that since archeologists often have authority due to scientific method usage and claimed objectivity, their perspectives take priority, alienating local perspectives.
+As a result, the monument is typically treated as a historical archeological site rather than a cultural landscape that still holds meaning to local communities.

+Great Zimbabwe Hotel

+In 1902, during the colonial period, the Great Zimbabwe Hotel was constructed in order to provide accommodation for Rhodesians and other Europeans who were visiting the Great Zimbabwe Monuments.
+The hotel is located within the cultural landscape of Great Zimbabwe and has been the subject of ongoing tension among the hotel's management, the National Museums and Monuments of Zimbabwe (NMMZ), and surrounding local communities.
+The hotel was initially reserved exclusively for Europeans, excluding Africans from accessing both the hotel and the monuments.
+Locals were not allowed to move freely through the hotel grounds, with access often being denied based on clothing, attire, or social status.
+Villagers carrying sacks, wearing shorts (men), sandals, tattered clothes, or traditional regalia for cultural performances were also often turned away.

+The relations between the hotel and the monuments were relatively cooperative during the 1980s and 1990s, when both institutions were managed by European staff.
+During this time, the monument staff was welcomed at the hotel and were sometimes given complimentary access to meals and facilities.
+However, tensions increased after monument management transitioned to African administrators.
+There were disputes over access routes, resource use, and developments within the archeological zone, including the construction of campsites and septic tanks without consulting the NMMZ.
+Buses carrying monument visitors were also redirected to avoid passing through the hotel grounds since passengers "made a lot of noise" or would sing upon arrival due to excitement.

 Great Zimbabwe University

 In the early 21st century, the government of Zimbabwe endorsed the creation of a university in the vicinity of the ruins.
 This university is an arts and culture based university which draws from the rich history of the monuments.
 The university main site is near the monuments with other campuses in the City centre and Mashava.
 The campuses include Herbet Chitepo Law School, Robert Mugabe School of Education, Gary Magadzire School of Agriculture and Natural Science, Simon Muzenda School of Arts, and Munhumutapa School of Commerce.